Pawsey History, Family Crest & Coats of Arms

 The surname Pawsey was first found in Oxfordshire at Pusey, a village and civil parish.
 The earliest record of the village was in the Domesday Book of 1086 where it was listed as Pesei.
 Another reference claims "the parish derives its name from the family of Pusey, to whom the manor was granted by Canute the Great; the place was in his time in the possession of Charles Pusey, Esq., who had recovered it in chancery before Lord Chancellor Jeffreys."

-Important Dates for the Pawsey family
+Early History of the Pawsey family

 This web page shows only a small excerpt of our Pawsey research.
 Another 97 words (7 lines of text) covering the years 1710, 1594, 1665, 1650 and 1727 are included under the topic Early Pawsey History in all our PDF Extended History products and printed products wherever possible.